tum-ens/urbs/doc/mathdoc/equ-storage.rst

 energy to power ratio rule sets a linear dependence between the capacities through a user-defined "energy to power ratio" :math:`k_{vs}^\text{E/P}`.
-It has to be noted that this constraint is only active for the storages with a positive value under the column "e2p-ratio" in the input file, and when this value is not given, the power and energy capacities can be sized independently.
+It has to be noted that this constraint is only active for the storages with a positive value under the column "ep-ratio" in the input file, and when this value is not given, the power and energy capacities can be sized independently.
 In mathematical notation this is expressed as:

 .. math::